-Different days of the month of March are dedicated to specific Trisomy conditions, like March 13 for Patau syndrome, March 18 for Edwards syndrome, and March 21 for Downs syndrome.
-During Trisomy Awareness Month we along with other agencies and organizations raise awareness about these conditions and the many challenges individuals and their families might face.
+Different days of March acknowledge specific Trisomy conditions, like March 13 for Patau syndrome, March 18 for Edwards syndrome, and March 21 for Downs syndrome.
+During Trisomy Awareness Month, we and other agencies and organizations raise awareness about these conditions and the many challenges individuals and their families might face.

 For the E.WE Foundation, Trisomy Awareness Month is an opportunity to raise awareness about Trisomy 18.
-We are committed to sharing resources and support to ensure families have equitable access to the services they need.
-Trisomy Awareness Month is also an opportunity for us to celebrate children who are living with Trisomy 18 and to remember children who are no longer with us.
+We are committed to sharing resources and support to ensure families have equitable access to services.
+Trisomy Awareness Month is also an opportunity to celebrate children living with Trisomy 18 and remember children who are no longer with us.

 Join our cause.
 Help us raise awareness about Trisomy 18 by sharing the E.WE Foundation on social media and with your colleagues, family, and friends.
 You can also support our awareness efforts by donating to the E.WE Foundation.
 100% of your gift supports our efforts of advocacy and education.